 Nagash role in Death armies and verdict

 Let’s address the elephant in the room immediately.
-Nagash is a powerful wizard, in melee opportunely buffed can do some damage but you take him not for that and mostly to support your units and splash mortal wounds.
-However it also costs half of your army (as of November 2022) and it does not punch for that value.
+Nagash is a powerful wizard, in melee opportunely buffed can do some damage but you take him not for that but mostly to support your units and his incredible magic potential (from mortal wounds to various buffs/debuffs depending in the army he joins).
+However it also costs half of your army (as of May 2023) and it does not punch for that value.

 Other resources